linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/The Economist Margin Call of the Wild.md

 ---
 aliases:
-- Example_Alias_The Economist Margin Call of the Wild
+- The Economist Margin Call of the Wild
-- Alias_91_The Economist Margin Call of the Wild.md
+- The Economist Margin Call of the Wild.md
 tags:
-- tag_example
+-
-- example_tag
+-
 title: The Economist Margin Call of the Wild
 ---
 # The Economist Margin Call of the Wild

 Before friday March 26th,  few people may have heard of Archegos Capital Management,  an investment vehicle run by Bill Hwang,  a former hedge-fund trader with a chequered past.
 But it has emerged as the entity behind a fire sale of at least $20bn-worth of equities,  which roiled stockmarkets on an otherwise unremarkable Friday and has left at least two global banks—Credit Suisse and Nomura—facing multi-billion-dollar losses.
 Financial regulators in America and Europe will have a say before the affair has run its course.